harp-project/AML-Formalization/kore/README.md

 - `Builtins.v` defines implementations of [K's builtin, hooked symbols](https://kframework.org/k-distribution/include/kframework/builtin/domains).
 - `DVParsers.v` defines custom parsers for [K's builtin types](https://kframework.org/k-distribution/include/kframework/builtin/domains), such as `Int`, `String`, `MInt`, etc. These parsers are used in the semantics of Kore to assign meaning to domain values (denoted by the `hasDomainValues` attribute in K).

 The project also includes sevaral example theories, models for these theories, and satisfaction proofs in these models.
-There are 6 simple theories, which also serve as unit tests for the formalisation:
+These theories also serve as unit tests for the formalisation:

 - `src/theories/simple/InjectionTest.v` is a simple test for injections in Kore.
 This file highlight an inconsistency with transitive proofs: if a value can be injected into a supertype in two different ways, then these injected values do not necessarily are equal (while this is expected accoring to the [transitivity axiom of injections](https://github.com/harp-project/AML-Formalization/blob/b1da1484bd73fd81dde4d331d5fbf64e55951d17/koreimport-test/korefiles/imp.kore#L53)).
 - `src/theories/simple/InjectionTest2.v` is another simple test for injections and subsorting in Kore.